Love for Sale (Bilal album): Lyrics

-Delays and leak
+Delays

 After the recording's completion in 2003, Bilal presented the album to Interscope executives, who responded negatively to its avant-garde direction.
 "They really felt the record was kind of dark and not really sexy", he tells The Root.
 The production company contracting him at the time offered similar doubts.
 "They kept saying 'It's so fucked up and weird' ...
 'This shit is so dark'", the singer explains, noting that only his band had approved of the music at this point.
 According to the radio journalist Jesse Thorn, Bilal's change of direction from his popular R&B single "Soul Sista" (2000) toward a progressive soul variant frustrated Interscope, who still wanted to market him strictly as a soul singer.

 Interscope wanted Bilal to record new songs, particularly a suitable single.
 Unwilling to start anew, he continued to lobby Love for Sale, leading to several delays and disputes with the record label.
 Bilal also worked on new parts to some of the recordings, including "Gotsta Be Cool".
 He composed a string section with Leron Thomas in the style of jazz and opera, while having a friend from the New School's classical department record operatic vocals for the song, the result of which Bilal compared to the singer Jean Carn's collaborations with her pianist husband Doug.
 "But the label was just like, 'what the hell are you doing?'", he recalls.
 "I went to battle on that album on a daily basis, which I felt was kind of stupid because I felt the music was really dope, and most people I was playing it for were feeling it and loving it."

-Russell Elevado, the audio engineer who mixed a few of the songs around 2004, recalls Interscope insisting the singer return to the studio and record more material.
+Russell Elevado, the audio engineer who mixed a few of the album's songs around 2004, recalls Interscope insisting Bilal return to the studio and record more material.
 According to Status magazine, a cover of the 1995 Radiohead song "High and Dry" was recorded for the album.
 Bilal calls this compounding conflict with the label his "lowest point" as an artist.